pablocevalenzuela/guess_the_pet/README.md

 It's a game in Ruby where You can guess what kind of animal is my Pet and used the tracks.

 - Motivations:
-Learn and improve my Ruby knowledge and Logicals.
+Learn most and improve My Ruby knowledge and Logicals of programming :).